syedshahlal/End_to_end_ML_Project/README.md

 ```
 docker build -t <image_name>:<tagname> .
 ```
-> Note: Image name for docker must be lowercase
+> Note: The image name for docker must be lowercase

-To list docker image
+To list the docker image
 ```
 docker images
 ```